RuntimeTools/appmetrics/README.md

     * `virtual` (Number) the memory address space used by the Node.js application in bytes.
     * `private` (Number) the amount of memory used by the Node.js application that cannot be shared with other processes, in bytes.
     * `physical` (Number) the amount of RAM used by the Node.js application in bytes.

+### Event: 'initialized'
+Emitted when all possible environment variables have been collected.
+Use `appmetrics.monitor.getEnvironment()` to access the available environment variables.

 ### Event: 'gc'
 Emitted when a garbage collection (GC) cycle occurs in the underlying V8 runtime.